Variation of Premises Licence/Club Premises Certificate

 Name of Premises: East of England Co-op Foodstore

-Postal Address of Premises (or description of premises): 64 Queens Way, Ipswich, Suffolk, IP3 9EX
+Postal Address of Premises (or description of premises): 214 Dales Road, Ipswich, Suffolk, IP1 4JY

-This application may be viewed at: Ipswich Borough Council, Grafton House, 15-17 Russell Road, Ipswich, IP1 2DE Proposed Variation: To vary the licence for the sale of alcohol by retail for consumption off the premises as follows: Monday to Sunday (including Good Friday) - 06:00 to 23:00.

 Dates between which representations may be made to the Licensing Authority: